-Youth Conservation Corps OffersSummerEmployment hours, they must go to Austin to take the state examination.
-The
+Youth Conservation Corps OffersSummerEmployment hours, they must go to Austin to the upcoming district meet.

-Corps Program are offering of the state are encouraged to jobs for any person eligible apply for consideration. between the ages of 15-18.
+Interested in a summer job? summer employment projects.
+The Youth Conservation interested youths from all areas.
+Corps Program are offering of the state are encouraged to jobs for any person eligible apply for consideration. bet ween the ages of 15-18.